kentr9989/real-estate-website/README.md

   + JWT
   + EmailJs

-The website is mainly used for tablets and laptop devices.
+The website is mainly used for tablets and laptop devices (screen size width above 768px)